Things you can do to boost your phone signals

 Another troubleshooting step to try is, and then put your SIM card back in your phone by turning that phone on.
 You will need a SIM card tool – usually to get a SIM tray from your phone’s box – or included in your phone’s box.

-Android/Phones: Remove the SIM card, check to see if it is damaged and the SIM tray is correctly, then put it back in your phone.
+Android/Phones: Remove the SIM card, check to see if it is damaged and the SIM tray is correctly, then put it back on your phone.

 Tips only for iPhone users:-